isc-projects/bind9/doc/dnssec-guide/signing.rst

 The name of the file also tells us something about the contents.
 See chapter :ref:`zone_keys` for more details.

-Make sure these files are readable by :iscman:`named` and make sure that the ``.private`` files are not readable by anyone else.
+Make sure that these files are readable by :iscman:`named` and that the ``.private`` files are not readable by anyone else.

 Alternativelly, the :iscman:`dnssec-keyfromlabel` program is used to get a key